Hiwot2127/MyPocket/README.md

 # MyPocket
-MyPocket is a Java-based application designed to help users manage their expenses.
-The application allows users to add, edit, delete, categorize and view expenses.
-It also provides sorting options to organize expenses by date or amount.
+MyPocket is a financial Java-based application designed to help users manage their personal expenses efficiently.
+The application supports a wide range of functionalities, including adding, editing, deleting, categorizing, and viewing expenses.
+Additionally, users can sort expenses and generate detailed financial reports to gain insights into their spending patterns.

+Features

 ## Features